yusha0123/Notion-Clone/README.md

 7. 🌐 **Document Publish**: Share your work with others through a document publish functionality.

+8. 🗑️ **Trash Documents**: Move unwanted documents to the trash for easy organization.

+9. 🔄 **Restore Documents**: Effortlessly restore documents from the trash when needed.

+10. 📚 **Infinite Document Children**: Manage an infinite number of document children for comprehensive content organization.

-8. 🌙 **Dark Mode**: Switch to a Dark Mode for a comfortable viewing experience in low-light conditions.
+11. 🌙 **Dark Mode**: Switch to a Dark Mode for a comfortable viewing experience in low-light conditions.

 ## Usage